Renderings released of $21M project to rebuild Tampa school that burned down

 “We’re creating a whole new structure system within the brick envelope,” he said.

-Construction should be complete by November 2020 and students should be back in school by January 2021.
+Construction should be completed by November 2020 and students should be back in school by January 2021.
 The rebuild will cost the district about $21 million.

 LATEST STORIES: